-certifying authentic Aboriginal and Torres Strait Islander cultural expression for sole practitioners, small-to-medium enterprises and art centres.
+Yes, emphatically - a successful model to certifying authentic Indigenous cultural expression for small-to-medium enterprises and art centres is long overdue.

-In partnership with IndigiLedger, QUT has undertaken comprehensive and robust research and analysis of primary data from interviewing art centres, regional city councils, peak bodies, sole traders and resellers of Aboriginal and Torres Strait Islander art and souvenirs to understand exactly how they interpret authenticity, provenance and traceability.
-A world-first Indigenous start-up, IndigiLedger uses blockchain technology to verify the authenticity of Aboriginal and Torres Strait Islander cultural work, developing a culturally-appropriate business rules engine based on collective Indigenous Knowledge that uniquely defines and captures what is authentic, provable and traceable Aboriginal and Torres Strait Islander art.
+QUT & IndigiLedger have undertaken comprehensive and robust research and analysis of primary data from interviewing art centres, regional city councils, peak bodies, sole traders and resellers of Indigenous art and souvenirs to understand exactly how they interpret authenticity, provenance and traceability.
+A world-first Indigenous start-up, IndigiLedger uses blockchain technology to verify the authenticity of Aboriginal and Torres Strait Islander cultural work, developing a culturally-appropriate business rules engine based on collective Indigenous Knowledge that uniquely defines and captures what is authentic, provable and traceable Indigenous art.

-A pilot undertaken by QUT and IndigiLedger demonstrated a strong demand for the technology to be deployed across Aboriginal and Torres Strait Islander sole traders and businesses in Australia.
+A pilot undertaken by QUT and IndigiLedger demonstrated a strong demand for the technology to be deployed across Indigenous sole traders and businesses in Australia.
 This impact was achieved without State or Federal Government support.
-With public support at Commonwealth and State levels, IndigiLedger could become the trusted mark of Australian Indigenous cultural expression, assuring Aboriginal and Torres Strait Islander artists of the revenue streams to which they are entitled; assuring buyers of Aboriginal and Torres Strait Islander art of the future value of their treasured acquisitions through authenticated provenance; assuring ethical consumers of the destination of their purchasing dollars; and assuring the Australian economy of its rightful benefit from Australian Indigenous art production, instead of losing value to offshore fake art rip-off factories or inauthentic black-market operators.
+If IndigiLedger is able to harness public support at Commonwealth and state levels, it is perfectly positioned to become the trusted mark of Indigenous cultural expression, assuring Indigenous artist of the revenue streams to which they are entitled; assuring buyers of Indigenous art of the future value of their treasured acquisitions through authenticated provenance; assuring ethical consumers of the destination of their purchasing dollars; and assuring the Australian economy of its rightful benefit from Australian Indigenous art production, instead of losing value to offshore fake art rip-off factories or inauthentic black-market operators.
+QUT and IndigiLedger continue to explore opportunities for public-sector collaboration to secure this suite of benefits for all legitimate players.